ppfeufer/aa-intel-tool/README.md

 Do you want to contribute to this project?
 That's cool!

-Please make sure to read the [Contribution Guidelines] (I promise, it's not much, just some basics)
+Please make sure to read the [Contribution Guidelines].\
+(I promise, it's not much, just some basics)

 <!-- Inline Links -->